fbpx

 Materials and Craftsmanship

-In addition to the capacity options, the Sunlighten mPulse also comes in a variety of wood finishes, including:
+In addition to the capacity options noted above, the Sunlighten mPulse also comes in a variety of wood finishes, including:

-The materials from all three options come from responsibly-managed forests and look great.
-We decided to go with basswood because it was reasonably priced, hypoallergenic and fragrance-free.
+The materials for all three options come from responsibly-managed forests and look great.
+For our first mPulse, we decided to go with basswood because it was reasonably priced, hypoallergenic and fragrance-free.

 In comparison, eucalyptus is slightly more durable and darker in appearance.
 The eucalyptus/cedar option is also darker in appearance and offers noise-reducing benefits.
 Plus, cedar wood has a pleasant, natural fragrance to it.